Daniel-Higgins/Python-scripts-AWS/README.md

 sns-sqs - this creates a simple SNS and SQS queue

+ebs-cleanup - this script scans for any unattached EBS volumes, takes a snapshot of them, and then deletes the volume to save costs

 launch-rds - this script takes a snapshot of an RDS and launches a new RDS based off of the snapshot taken